Homosexuality and bisexuality

 - Homosexuals, who are attracted exclusively to members of the same sex.

 - Some groups and individuals recognize only two orientations.
-They deny the existence of bisexuals, and acknowledge only heterosexuals and homosexuals.
+They deny or ignore the existence of bisexuals, and acknowledge only heterosexuals and homosexuals.
 This belief has been strengthened by multiple lab experiments in which volunteers were shown erotic/pornographic movies and their sexual response measured.
 These studies often failed to detect any bisexual sexual arousal.
 Yet there is a significant minority of adults who assert that they are bisexual and who are or have been sexually active with both men and women.

 - On the other hand, many professionals in the mental health and human sexuality fields use a classification system developed by Alfred C. Kinsey, who was perhaps the most famous researcher of human sexuality.
 He rated persons' psychological response -- even though it does not necessarily result in sexual activity with another person.
 He introduced a scale from 0 to 6:

 - 1 = largely heterosexual, but with incidental homosexual history.